SashkaStudent/mesto-project/README.md

 ## What is it

-Completed as part of the third sprint of the Yandex.Practicum course.
+Completed as part of the fourth sprint of the Yandex.Practicum course.

-The project implements an adaptive layout for the most common screen resolutions, and a modal profile editing window.
+The project implements an adaptive layout for the most common screen resolutions, and a modal windows for profile editing, creating a new map and full-screen viewing of the map image.
-The project is a preparation for the next section of the java scripting course.
+The functionality is implemented by a java script.
+You can create a new card, edit your profile, like cards, delete cards.

 ## Used

-HTML, CSS
+HTML, CSS, JS

 ## Github pages